nathanhiruy/Roadmap-Electrical-Engineering/README.md

 ## 5. How to showcase your skills
 ### a.
 Resume
 Here you need to really flatter yourself, no one is going to do it for you.
-A resume allows you to summarize who you are, to showcase your experiences and your skills.
-You can use this resume template [Resume Template](https://github.com/nathanhiruy/Resume-Template)
+A resume allows you to summarize who you are, to showcase your experience and your skills.
+I like the following structure:

+Headline: Your name and contact info

+Objective: What opportunities are you looking for

+Education: School + level of education (Bachelors, Masters etc.).
+Skip GPA.
+This section should be high up if you're a student/new grad.

+Skills: What languages/tools/standards have you worked with?

+Experience: Bullet points, use the XYZ formula, accomplished X as measured by Y, by doing Z. If you don't have industry experience, then put your projects here.

+Projects: School and/or personal projects.
+Extra important if you don't have any industry experience!

+You can use this template [Resume Template](https://github.com/nathanhiruy/Resume-Template).

 ### b.
 LinkedIn
+Similar to your resume, but more personal.
+If you have photos/videos, publications, patents etc., post them here!

 Inspired by Ali the Dazzling's "Most Important Skills for Electrical Engineering"